Sulfite sulfate: Properties

 In the sulfite sulfates, sulfur has both a +4 and a +6 oxidation state.

 The crystal structure of sulfite sulfates has been difficult to study, as the crystal symmetry is low, crystals are usually microscopic as they are quite insoluble, and they are mixed with other related phases.
 So they have been studied via powder X-ray diffraction.

 Reactions

 When heated in the absence of oxygen, cerium sulfite sulfate hydrate parts with water by 400 °C. Up to 800° it loses some sulfur dioxide.
 From 800° to 850 °C it loses sulfur dioxide and disulfur resulting in cerium oxy disulfate, and dioxy sulfate, which loses some further sulfur dioxide as it is heated to 1000 °C. Over 1000° the remaining oxysulfates decompose to sulfur dioxide, oxygen and cerium dioxide.
 This reaction is studied as a way to convert sulfur dioxide into sulfur and oxygen using only heat.

 Another thermochemical reaction for cerium sulfite sulfate hydrate involves using iodine to oxidise the sulfite to sulfate, producing hydrogen iodide which can then be used to make hydrogen gas and iodine.
 When combined with the previous high temperature process, water can be split into oxygen and hydrogen using heat only.
-This is termed the GA sulfur-iodine water splitting cycle.
+This is termed the GA sulfur-iodine cycle.